ctom2/colie/README.md

 ![video test](figs/got.gif)

 ___
-🎉✨ The repository now includes an example notebook with demo that shows the code execution.
+🎉✨ The repository now includes an example notebook with a demo that shows the code execution.
 ___

 ![low light image enhancement](figs/intro.png)